MyGabriel/Mitraq/README.md

 ---
 ## About Mitraq
 Mitraq is a habit tracker built with Python’s object-oriented and functional programming concepts.
-It is text-base (CLI) and lightweight (without graphics).
+It is text-based (CLI) and lightweight (without graphics).
 Can be used without internet.
 Mitraq uses SQLite3 for data operations.

 The Mitraq is built with a five-predefined habits and users have the ability to design or customize